');

 About Hudson, KS

-Hudson is a small community in Kansas with a population of 88 residents.
-The median household income is $65,625 per year, which is near the national average.
-The median age in Hudson is 46 years.
+Hudson is a small community located in Kansas with a population of 88 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,625 per year, which is 13% below the national median of $75,149.
+The median age of 46 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hudson, KS